 How to Get Your License in Minnesota

-Once you have completed your educational requirements, passed the Uniform CPA Examination and finished your experience requirements, you may apply for Minnesota CPA licensure, or certification, as it is known in Minnesota.
+Once you have completed your education, passed the Uniform CPA Examination and finished your experience requirements, you may apply for CPA licensure/certification.
 Start the process by downloading and completing the Application for Minnesota CPA Certificate.
 Along with the completed CPA Verification Form, give the three personal reference forms found in the packet to the people you choose as personal references.
-The references mail the forms directly to the MBA.
-Include a college transcript verifying completion of the 150 semester hours needed.
-Get in touch with the AICPA to send documentation proving you passed their ethics exam directly to the MBA.
+The references mail the forms directly to the State Board of Accountancy.
+Include a college transcript verifying completion of the 150 semester hours needed from an accredited school.
+Get in touch with the AICPA to send documentation proving you passed their ethics exam directly to the Board.
 Send a check in the amount of $150 to the MBA.
 Mail the completed packet to:

 Minnesota Board of Accountancy